pqnelson/pqnelson.github.com/_posts/2015-01-15-automated-thm.md

 be best.
 But since that would distract us too much from the interesting problem, so we leave it as an exercise for the reader ;) (End of Remark)

+(Addendum: This actually embodies more truth about the structure of "real" theorem provers than I first realize.
+Usually there are multiple modules/standalone-programs which transform the problem.
+A syntactic reader/printer is one of these components.
+But we're interested in the _engine_ not the _paint job_.)

 **3. Valuations.**
 We need
 [valuations](http://en.wikipedia.org/wiki/Valuation_%28logic%29), that